Action of April 17, 1837: Battle

 The Mexicans not being far behind came within range and Captain Wheelwright ordered his men to engage once more.
 The shots managed to damage the main top-gallant mast of the Libertador and after another broadside in Libertadors direction, two Mexicans lay dead and a few more were wounded.
 More shots damaged Libertador foremast and knocked out one of her 12-pounders.
 However, these broadsides did not slow the Mexican ships, Libertador approached Independence head on while Vincedor del Alamo maneuvered around to Independences other side.
 The two brigs quickly came within pistol shots range and both fired a mixture of cannon projectiles.
 This is when a ball smashed through Independence quarter gallery wall and into the Texan captain, taking off three of his fingers on his right hand.
 Severely wounded and taken below, command of the schooner passed to Lieutenant John W. Taylor who finished the last few moments of battle before receiving orders from Wheelwright to surrender.
 With this action the battle was over.

 Aftermath

 Immediately Independence was boarded, the officers and crew, as well as William Wharton and a half dozen other civilian passengers, were taken prisoner.
 The Texan fightingmen were barred away in Matamoros, but all of the prisoners eventually escaped or were released by the Mexican government.
-That same day, Mexican President Anastasio Bustamante, in his inaugural address, pledges to reorganize his military to "preserve the rights of the nation," which includes the reconquest of Texas.
-After the capture of the Independence, the Mexican seamen found a long lost 8-pounder gun, which had been captured by the Texans at the Battle of San Jacinto a year earlier.
+That same day, Mexican president Anastasio Bustamante, in his inaugural address, pledged to reorganize his military to "preserve the rights of the nation," which includes the reconquest of Texas.
+After the capture of the Independence, the Mexican seamen found a long-lost 8-pounder gun, which had been captured by the Texans at the Battle of San Jacinto a year earlier.
 Independence was commissioned into the Mexican Navy's Veracruz Squadron under the name La Independencia and continued to serve in the Gulf of Mexico against the Texans.